 Minimum Substring Partition of Equal Character Frequency - Problem

-A balanced string is one where each character appears the same number of times.
-For example:
+Note: A balanced string is a string where each character in the string occurs the same number of times.

 Input & Output